WhitmanCS370/sp24-lab12/README.md

 - as it should, since it is only a refactoring.

 * What are all the classes defined in this version of the file viewer application?
+Window, DispatchApp, Cursor, Buffer, BufferApp
 * What are the factory methods?
+_make_buffer, _make_cursor, _make_window
 * Why do you think the author paused here to refactor before fixing the bugs in the previous version of the code?
+Because the previous version was poorly organized and was handling too much in the main method
 ### Section 5: Clipping
 Run
     python3 clip_fixed.py 10 logfile